noorulhuda000000/genome_assembly-Special/README.md

 Due to extended runtime and queue limitations on Galaxy:

 * Bionano scaffolding could not be completed
-* Final Hi-C scaffolding steps were not finalized

 However, the primary genome assembly and evaluation pipeline was successfully completed.